pushkar100/notes-python/4-python-map-filter-reduce.md

-# Advanced Python Study Notes: Map, Filter, and Reduce
+# Functional Programming in Python: Map, Filter, and Reduce

 _A practical, beginner-friendly guide to functional programming and iterators in Python based on `db2.py`._